Tetreault-Pain-Imaging-Lab/ChronicPainDWI/README.md

 ### Tractometry

-The third step is tractometry which is done using another scilus lab tool : [tractometry_flow](https://github.com/scilus/tractometry_flow)
+The third step is tractometry which is done using another scilus lab tool : [tractometry_flow](https://github.com/scilus/tractometry_flow) In order to run tractometry on a bundle it needs to have a sufficient number of streamlines.
+If after running rbx you find that some bundles are too small (the AC and PC bundles are in our case) you can remove them from your data before running tractometry_flow to prevent it from crashing.

 ### Statisical analysis ?